Ryman Healthcare | Ryman news

 Stay connected

 Spending time with others is one of the best things you can do for your brain.
-Studies show that staying socially connected reduces the risk of dementia, while isolation increases it.
+Studies show that staying socially connected reduces the risk of dementia, while social isolation increases it.
 Whether it's catching up with friends, joining a hobby group, or having a chat over coffee with family, these interactions help keep your mind sharp.

 Embracing new challenges